adoppp/achat/README.md

-0.0.1
+# First steps:

+--resend email button
 --add styles to no chat choosen
+--refactor messages list
 --add styles to no messages
---refactor messages list
 --add loading to all ui possible
---resend email button
+--notifications (for example: when error)
 --reset password
+--icon(logo)

+# After that steps:

+--phone number
+--OAuth